Apple buys app development service Buddybuild

 The move echoes Apple’s acquisition of TestFlight back in 2014, which began to require users to employ Xcode to utilize the service.

-Buddybuild was founded in 2015 by former Amazon employees, Dennis Pilarinos and Christopher Stott.
-In its nearly three years of existence, the startup has managed to raise around $8.8 million, including a $7.6 million Series A led by Kleiner Perkins Caufield, back in May of 2016.
+Buddybuild was founded in 2015 by former Amazon employees Dennis Pilarinos and Christopher Stott.
+In its nearly three years of existence, the startup has managed to raise around $8.8 million, including a $7.6 million Series A led by Kleiner Perkins Caufield back in May of 2016.

 Stewart Butterfield has served as an advisor for the company, and Slack has become one of its more prominent clients.
 The remaining roster of existing customers is an impressive one, including Mozilla, Hootsuite, Reddit, SoundCloud, FourSquare and The New York Times.